Gas Separation Membranes

-For each separation task, different ceramic membranes are developed at the institute.
-Among the different inorganic membrane types, a distinction is made between dense ion-conducting or mixed-conducting membranes and microporous crystalline or amorphous membranes.
+For each separation task, different ceramic membranes are being developed at IEK-1.
+Among the inorganic membrane types, a distinction is made between dense ion-conducting or mixed-conducting membranes and microporous crystalline or amorphous membranes.

-All membrane types have development needs with regard to permeability, selectivity and stability.
+All membrane types need to be further developed with regard to permeability, selectivity and stability.
 IEK-1 is concerned with the development and production of new materials and membrane coatings using different process technologies.
+In addition to purely developing materials with the aim of supplying stable functional materials, we conduct other research activities in the area of microstructuring (for example, for gas flow optimization) and component manufacture (scalable membrane components for use in proof-of-concept modules).

 Graded membranes for energy efficient new generation carbon capture process